|

 Ingredients

-- 4 to 6 cups water, or unsalted beef broth
+• 4 cups water, or unsalted beef broth

-- 1 pound beef chuck, cut into 1-inch pieces
+• 1 pound stewing beef (chuck), cut into 1-inch pieces

 Instructions

-- Put the beef shanks and chopped onions a Dutch oven; cover with about 4 to 6 cups of water.
-Bring the water to a boil.
-Cover the pan, reduce the heat to low, and simmer the beef for 1 1/2 to 2 hours.
-Remove the meat from the bones, dice, and put back in the pot.
+• Put the beef shanks and chopped onions in a Dutch oven; cover with 4 cups of water or unsalted beef broth.
+Bring the water or broth to a boil over high heat.
+Cover the pan, reduce the heat to low, and simmer the beef shanks for 1 1/2 to 2 hours.
+Remove the meat from the bones, dice it, and put it back in the pot.
+Discard the bones and skim any excess fat from the surface.

-- Heat the olive oil in a large skillet over medium-high heat; add the stewing beef pieces and cook, stirring, until the outside of the beef has formed a browned crust.
+• Heat the olive oil in a large skillet over medium-high heat; add the stewing beef pieces and cook, stirring, until the outside of each piece forms a browned crust.
 Add the browned beef to the pot with the beef shanks.
 Cover and cook over low heat for about 1 hour longer, or until beef is tender.

-- Add the rutabaga and carrots to the pot; cover and cook for 15 minutes.
+• Add the rutabaga and carrots to the pot; cover and cook for 15 minutes.
 Add the potatoes; cover and cook for about 20 minutes, or until vegetables are tender.
-Add salt and pepper, to taste.
+Taste and season with kosher salt and freshly ground black pepper, to taste.

-- To thicken, if desired, stir the optional flour into the cold water until smooth.
-Stir about half of the flour mixture into the stew and continue to cook until thickened.
+• If desired, make a slurry to thicken the stew.
+Stir 4 tablespoons of flour with 3 tablespoons of cold water until smooth.
+Stir about half of the flour mixture into the stew, then continue cooking until thickened.
 Add more flour mixture if a thicker stew is desired.

 Nutrition